dbrzyski/griPEER/README.md

 **WorkingExample.m** - This code generates the data and presents how to use our method.
 We recommend to open this script for a quick start.

-**griPEER_results.m** - Starts from the data provided in **data** directory to generate the real data analysis which we reported in the preprint.
+**griPEER_results.m** - Starts from the data provided in **data** directory to generate the real data analysis which we reported in the preprint which is available at bioRxiv (https://www.biorxiv.org/content/10.1101/322420v1.full).
 The path to **data** directory needs to be provided at the beginning of the srcipt, the outputs are also saved there.

-**generatePlot.R** - R code for generating the plot **HIV_males_results.pdf** presented in https://www.jstatsoft.org/article/view/v072i06.
+**generatePlot.R** - R code for generating the plot **HIV_males_results.pdf** presented in the preprint.
 The path to **data** directory needs to be provided at the beginning of the srcipt